 The Plaintiffs' second argument on this point - involving "BlackRock, Inc." (henceforth, "BlackRock") - is difficult to follow.
 It appears that the Plaintiffs are arguing (1) that the Defendants are invested in BlackRock, (2) that BlackRock owns some businesses to which the Defendants steer their insureds and to which they provide discounted materials, and (3) that somehow this contributes to the Defendants earning record profits.
 This argument fails for numerous reasons.
-First, it is simply another version of the profit-motive-as-plus-factor argument, which fails for the reasons set forth above.
-Second, the details of the financial relationship between the Defendants and BlackRock - an asset management firm - are incomprehensible, especially in regard to how the Defendants might profit from that arrangement.
-The Plaintiffs allege that some (but not all) of the Defendants "are invested in or through BlackRock".
-(Doc.
-87 at 78).
-It is not apparent how an entity that has invested through BlackRock would profit just because a BlackRock-owned property prospered.
-Finally, assuming arguendo that the Defendants have an ownership interest in BlackRock (and therefore would share in the profits of a BlackRock-owned business), it is not clear why this would give them an incentive to enter into an agreement to underpay for repairs performed by such businesses, which is the gist of Count I. The Plaintiffs do not allege that the Defendants pay more for repairs performed at BlackRock-owned businesses or permit the use of higher quality parts when repairs are performed there.
-Thus, any ill-gotten gains from the alleged price-fixing scheme would come at the expense of BlackRock and/or themselves.
+First, it appears to be another version of the profit-motive-as-plus-factor argument, which fails for the reasons set forth above.
+Second, the details of the financial relationship between the Defendants and BlackRock - an asset management firm - are mostly incomprehensible, especially in regard to how the Defendants might profit from that arrangement.